espocrm/documentation/docs/development/frontend/view-setup-handlers.md

 *As of v7.0*

 ViewSetupHandlers framework provides the ability to customize existing views w/o extending.
-Multiple handlers can be attached to the view.
+Multiple handlers can be attached to a view.

 In clientDefs: